 Meeting – Is an appointment that has guests (also called attendees).
 Said another way, an appointment becomes a meeting when it has an organizer with a valid Exchange mailbox account, and one or more guests with a valid Exchange mailbox account.
 Without guests, meetings are appointments.
 Further, each guest has a state.

-Meeting organizer – the person who created or chairs the meeting; any changes or updates to the meeting (e.g., new location, time, agenda, additional attendees, etc.) must come from the organizer.
+Meeting organizer – The person who created or chairs the meeting and any changes or updates to the meeting (e.g., new location, time, agenda, additional attendees, etc.) must come from the organizer.
 Guest state is defined from the meeting organizer’s calendar – NOT from the guest’s calendar.

-Live meeting – a live meeting has a meeting organizer and a guest list.
-It can be changed or updated at by the meeting organizer, and those changes will appear on all guest’s calendars (this also include conference rooms).
+Live meeting – A live meeting has a meeting organizer and a guest list.
+It can be changed or updated by the meeting organizer, and those changes will appear on all guest’s calendars (this also include conference rooms).

 Archived Meeting – A Sumatra concept; this is a live meeting that has completed and has been converted to an appointment by removing all of the attendees and locations from the meeting.
 To maintain calendar fidelity, a copy of the appointment is placed in each user’s calendar.
 However, if the meeting organizer decides to change (or cancel) meeting, no attendee will receive those changes or cancellation notices (because all attendees have been removed from the calendar item).
 (Of course, since the meeting has completed you should not be modifying the meeting anyway!)

 Validated Accounts – The user (or room) account is enabled in Active Directory, it has a mailbox (and is mail-enabled), and has calendar, task, and contact folders, and the service account that has been granted permissions to operate the Sumatra tool can “see” the mailbox.

 User’s Appointments: No one will miss the user’s appointments because those appointments are only on the user’s calendar.